weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 # follow instructions from installer
 ```

-Once Miniconda is installed, you'll need to create a conda environement for openMM:
+Once Miniconda is installed, you'll need to create a conda environment for openMM:
 ```
 conda create -n openmm740_cuda101 python=3.7.3
 ```

 (the following instructions are adapted from [Installing OpenMM on Summit](https://github.com/inspiremd/conda-recipes-summit))

-Activate this environement:
+Activate this environment:
 ```
 conda activate openmm740_cuda101
 ```